- NLP

 engine = 'openai', -- USING THE OPENAI ENGINE

-prompt_template = 'promt/task
+prompt_template = 'prompt/task

 {{input_column}}', -- PROMPT TEMPLATE WITH PLACEHOLDERS FOR INPUT COLUMNS

-model_name = 'model_name', -- OPTIONAL, DEFAULT IS THE text-davinci-002 MODEL
+model_name = 'model_name', -- OPTIONAL, DEFAULT IS THE gpt-3.5-turbo MODEL

 api_key = 'YOUR_OPENAI_API_KEY'; -- OPTIONAL, IF NOT PASSED MINDSDB FETCHES THE